-Parenteral Access: Existing Catheters (NCCEP Procedure PAS-7)
+Parenteral Access: Existing Catheters (PAS-7)

-- Inability to obtain adequate peripheral access. - \ Access of an existing venous catheter for medication or fluid administration. - \ Central venous access in a patient in cardiac arrest.
+- ★ Inability to obtain additional adequate peripheral access - \ Access of an existing venous catheter for medication or fluid administration - \ Central venous access in a patient in cardiac arrest

 - 1. Ensure catheter secured

+- 2. Ensure no signs of infection present

-- 2. Clean catheter port in standard aseptic fashion
+- 3. Clean catheter port in standard aseptic fashion

-- 3. Attempt flush with sterile saline
+- 4. Attempt flush with sterile saline

-- 4. Assess for infiltration
+- 5. Assess for infiltration

-- 5. If no difficulties: IVF or medication per appropriate protocol
+- 6. If no difficulties: IVF or medication per appropriate protocol

-Parenteral Access: External Jugular Access (NCCEP Procedure PAS-8)
+Parenteral Access: External Jugular Access (PAS-8)

-★ Need for IV access in a patient > 8-years of age with no extremity vein obtainable
+\ Need for IV access in a patient > 8-years of age with no extremity vein obtainable